stefan-brus/rolling-time/README.md

 - Improve the build process with automated test runs and linter.

 - The format of the printed table is not perfect...

+- Validate the input value of `TAU` when creating new window objects.